This post may contain affiliate links. See my disclosure for more information.

 I’m also cool with finding new ways to save money.
 I love using essential oils whenever we can to promote good health, and as a first attack when we have health issues.
 We use them for headaches, respiratory issues, bloody noses, seasonal colds, and general immune building/protection.

-If you use them, you know that essential oils are not cheap.
+If you use them, you know that essential oils are not super cheap.
 Making these homemade bath salts is my favorite way to use the empty bottles and get every last bit of healing goodness out of them.

 - Remove caps from empty essential oil bottles.